QualitySushi/osrs-simulator/docs/DEVELOPER_GUIDE.md

 ## Application Layers

 - **Calculators** (`backend/app/calculators`) contain the core algorithms for melee, ranged and magic DPS.
-- **Services** (`backend/app/services`) provide thin wrappers used by both FastAPI and the Azure Function handlers.
+- **Services** (`backend/app/services`) provide thin wrappers used by the FastAPI endpoints.
 - **Repositories** (`backend/app/repositories`) interact with the database layer using `database.py`.
 - **Webscraper** (`backend/webscraper`) contains scripts that populate the SQLite databases from the Old School RuneScape Wiki.

-The separation allows the same calculation logic to be reused by the REST API and the serverless functions.
+The separation allows the same calculation logic to be reused across the application.

 ## Testing